 - You can run ads on the site

-We were very close to putting Google My Business at the top of the list.
-That’s because Google is such a beast in 2021.
-Everyone uses it, and if you aren’t on Google My Business, you are doing something wrong – plain and simple.
+We were very close to putting Google Business Profile at the top of the list.
+That’s because Google is such a beast in 2022.
+Everyone uses it, and if you aren’t on Google Business Profile, you are doing something wrong – plain and simple.

-Take the following statistic into consideration: 56% of people who will see your listing on Google My Business will click through to your website.
-That means that more than half of the people who see you on Google My Business are likely to turn into leads and go further in the sales funnel.
+Take the following statistic into consideration: 56% of people who will see your listing on Google Business Profile will click through to your website.
+That means that more than half of the people who see you on Google Business Profile will likely turn into leads and go further in the sales funnel.

 That’s not all, though.
-64% of consumers report that they use Google My Business to research local businesses.
-We were tempted to put Google My Business at the top of the list based on the simple fact that Google services have so much sway.
+64% of consumers report using Google Business Profile to research local businesses.
+We were tempted to put Google Business Profile at the top of the list because Google services have so much sway.

-So what does all this mean?
-In plain terms, it means that if you have your business listed on GMB, you have the best chance of getting more eyes on it.
+If your business is listed on GBP, you have the best chance of getting more eyes on it.
 The more eyes you have on your business, the more leads you will get.
-Here are some of the perks of Google My Business:
+Here are some perks of a Google Business Profile:

 - It’s free to use